 Harding University, since its charter in 1924, has been strongly committed to providing the best resources and environment for the teaching-learning process.
 The board, administration, faculty, and staff are wholeheartedly committed to full compliance with all Criteria of Accreditation of the Higher Learning Commission as well as standards of many discipline-specific specialty accrediting agencies.
 The university values continuous, rigorous assessment at every level for its potential to improve student learning and achievement and for its centrality in fulfilling the stated mission of Harding.
 Thus, a comprehensive assessment program has been developed that includes both the academic units and the administrative and educational support units.
 Course-specific student learning outcomes contribute to student achievement of program-specific learning outcomes that support student achievement of holistic university learning outcomes.
-All academic units design annual assessment plans centered on measuring student achievement of program learning outcomes used to sequentially improve teaching and learning outcomes is coordinated by the university Director of Assessment used to spur continuous improvement of teaching and learning.
+All academic units design annual assessment plans centered on measuring student achievement of program learning outcomes used to sequentially improve teaching and learning processes.
+Additionally, a holistic assessment of student achievement of university learning outcomes is coordinated by the university Director of Assessment used to spur continuous improvement of teaching and learning.